Public Benefit Declaration

 • Supporting science employers to enhance the competence, skills and knowledge of the science and science technician workforce, through the promulgation of the benefits of professional registration.

-Community and Membership
+Community and membership

 • Providing professional bodies with fora to share learning and good practice on issues affecting science and the science workforce.